 As we return to campus in the Fall, course delivery and schedules will be modified in order to reduce classroom density and increase the safety of our community.
 While a number of flexible models are being evaluated, the majority of our classes will blend face-to-face instruction with remote options in new and innovative ways.
 For more information about implementing a hybrid course as a response to COVID-19, visit our FAQ website.

 The excellent Instructional Continuity Guide from SHSU Online includes a checklist for remote teaching, the instructional tool crosswalk (find an online virtual tool that matches a particular F2F classroom activity), how to transition a class to remote delivery, and ways to contact them for assistance.

-Sam Houston State University is changing all 2020 fall semester courses previously scheduled as on-campus face-to-face to the hybrid format.
+To reduce density on campus, the majority of SHSU fall courses originally scheduled as face-to-face will be delivered instead in a hybrid or blended format.
 Here is a list of tools, resources, and strategies to facilitate learning more effectively in the hybrid course environment:

 - A comprehensive listing of many resources on hybrid learning from the Center for Teaching and Learning at Oregon State University.

 - You may want to start with traits of a well-designed hybrid course or descriptions of courses redesigned for hybrid learning.